Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:model} introduces the factor models with a sparse loading matrix.
-Section \ref{sec:Est} presents the estimation algorithm we propose.
+Section \ref{sec:model} introduces factor models with a sparse loading matrix.
+Section \ref{sec:Est} presents our proposed estimation algorithm.
 The theoretical properties of the proposed estimators are discussed in Section \ref{sec:them}.
-Numerical experiments and real data analysis are in Section \ref{sec:sim} and Section \ref{sec:example}, respectively.
-The technical proofs and results are in Supplementary Material.
+Numerical experiments and real data analysis are provided in Section \ref{sec:sim} and Section \ref{sec:example}, respectively.
+Section \ref{sec:conclusion} concludes.
+The technical proofs and results are included in the Supplementary Material.